niola-liberty/covid-sql-project/README.md

 - FAQ: Frequently asked questions and their answers.
 - Future Work: Mention any future improvements or extensions you plan to make to the project.

-Remember that your README should be clear, concise, and user-friendly, helping others understand and use your work effectively.